lhousaine/trending-repositories-Github-App/src/Repositories-service/README.md

 ### Runing units tests:
 Run `npm test` to execute the unit tests via mocha, chai and sinon.
+ - ***Notice: when runing tests, I have create a a function helper to return me the prior date of 30days, so To  test the function I create a test with mocha and test the fuction returned result with a fixed 30 prior date***
 ### Run Application:

 Run `npm start ` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ### Dockerize Application:
 To create docker image of the application run the command ```docker build -t username/imageName:tagversion .```.
+- To push image to docker hub to make it accessible for a deployment in cloud cluster, run : ```docker push username/imageName:tagversion```